stolostron/rhacm-docs/_pages/gen_availability_tasks.md

 ## Additional tasks

 1. Publish the draft(s) for the Support Matrix.
 There should be an issue for the release that tracked this work.
 See the strategist or lead.
-2. Edit [Comet](https://comet.engineering.redhat.com/containers/products/5ec54aa3535cb70ab8c02996). <!--check into this; I have not had to do this in a while.-->
+2. Edit [Comet](https://comet.engineering.redhat.com/containers/products/5ec54aa3535cb70ab8c02996). <!--check into this; I have not had to do this in a while.
+Ask Chris about this.-->
 3. Add the _Support matrix_ to the _Lifecycle_ page.
 4. Double check that links to the Support matrix work after you publish.